cilynx/OutlookPilot/README.md

 ### The Joy of Whenever ###

 The _Whenever_ button looks over your upcoming schedule and schedules the active item for the first workday that you're not busy.
-As of today, _workday_ is defined as Monday-Friday and _busy_ is defined as <5 actions already scheduled on that day.
+As of today, _workday_ is defined as Monday-Friday and _busy_ is defined as 5 or more actions already scheduled on that day.
 In the future, these could be configurable settings.  _Whenever_ is arguably OutlookPilot's best feature and one that is sadly absent from MailPilot.

 (To be fair, MailPilot has a _Set Aside_ feature, but this puts the active message into a folder that you need to actively look at in the future when you have nothing better to do.
 How often do you have nothing better to do?
 When I was using MailPilot, I found that using _Set Aside_ was no better for me than archiving or deleting the item.)